whalebone/local-resolver-agent/README.md

 - LOCAL_RESOLVER_ADDRESS: (optional) resolver address, if not set localhost is used
 - PERIODIC_INTERVAL: (optional) sets period in seconds for periodic functions sending (sysinfo), if not set default value of 30 seconds will be used
 - KRESMAN_LISTENER: (optional) sets kresman listener for cache, if not set 'http:localhost:8080' is used
+- LOCAL_API_PORT: (optional) local api port, if not set default value of 8765 will be used

 ##### Messages: